-Kathmandu is the capital city of Nepal and is also densely populated in comparison to other cities.
-It has a multi-ethnic population within a Hindu and Buddhist majority.
+Kathmandu is the capital city of Nepal and is also densely populated compared to other cities.
+It has a multiethnic population with a Hindu and Buddhist majority.
 Also known as the city of temples, the city stands at an elevation of approximately 1,400 meters (4,600 feet) above sea level in the bowl-shaped valley in central Nepal.

 It is one of the most popular fast foods in Kathmandu.
 Consumption of beef is very uncommon and considered taboo in many places.
-Consumption of buff meat is very common.
-The Muslims forbid eating buff as from Quran while Hindus eat all varieties except beef as they consider cow to be a goddess and symbol of purity.
+Consumption of buff meat is widespread.
+The Muslims forbid eating buff from the Quran, while Hindus eat all varieties except beef as they consider the cow a goddess and symbol of purity.